NVIDIA/earth2studio/docs/userguide/features/io.md

 ```

 :::{note}
-IO Backends do not need to inherit this protocol, this is simply used to define
+IO Backends do not need to inherit this protocol; this is simply used to define
 the required APIs.
 Some built-in IO backends also may offer additional functionality
 that is not universally supported (and hence not required).
 :::

 There are two important methods that must be supported: `add_array`, which
 adds an array to the underlying store and any attached coordinates, and `write`,
-which explicity stores the passed data in the backend.
-The `write` command may
+which explicitly stores the provided data in the backend.
-induce synchronization if the input tensor resides on the GPU and the store.
-Most
+The `write` command may induce synchronization if the input tensor resides on the GPU
+and the store.
-stores make a conversion from PyTorch to numpy in this process.
-The
+Most stores make a conversion from PyTorch to numpy in this process.
-{mod}`earth2studio.io.kv` backend has the option for storing data on the GPU, which can be
+The {mod}`earth2studio.io.kv` backend has the option for storing data on the GPU, which
-done asynchronously.
+can be done asynchronously.

-Most data stores offer a number of additional utilities such as `__contains__`,
+Most data stores offer several additional utilities such as `__contains__`,
 `__getitem__`, `__len__`, and `__iter__`.
 For examples, see the implementation in
 {mod}`earth2studio.io.ZarrBackend`: